kukuu/AI-DigitalTwin-Mixed-VR-Sports/README.md

     ii.
 Adaptive difficulty levels, ensuring continuous improvement.

     iii.
 Game scenario simulations that dynamically adjust based on player reactions and choices.

+## Implementation in DBX London

+Collaboration with Data Scientists and Engineers in the UK, India, and Canada will ensure cutting-edge AI and MR integration.
+The project will be rolled out in three phases:

+### Phase 1: Data Collection & Digital Twin Development

+    i.
+Deploy smart wearables (Xsens, Player maker) and AI-powered tracking cameras.

+    ii.
+Use machine learning to process real-world player data and generate the Digital Twin model.

+### Phase 2: AI-Powered Predictive Analysis & VR Training Integration

+    i.
+Train the AI model using real and synthetic data to refine player performance insights.

+    ii.
+Implement VR-based training modules using the Digital Twin framework.

+### Phase 3: Full Mixed Reality Deployment & Real-World Application

+i.
+Integrate MR overlays on physical training sessions.

+ii.
+Test AI-generated drills in live DBX London matches.

+iii.
+Expand to additional player groups based on pilot success.